MicrosoftDocs/powerapps-docs/powerapps-docs/teams/milestones-architecture.md

     filter dialog and sets **locApplyFilter** to filter to not apply filters until the user has confirmed.

-11. **conFilterWorkItems** is the container which has all controls used for filtering the gallery of work items.
+11. **conFilterWorkItems** is the container that has all controls used for filtering the gallery of work items.
 There are five combo boxes, one each for Milestones, Categories, Priorities, Team Members, and Statuses.
 They are all multi-select.
 Once the values have been selected, selecting **Apply** sets